Jenks Public Schools

-Jenks Public Schools' is a PreK-12 public school system located in Jenks, Oklahoma.
+Jenks Public Schools is a PreK-12 public school system located in Jenks, Oklahoma.

 Located just south of Tulsa, Jenks Public Schools now encompasses over 40 square miles and serves more than 12,000 students at its ten school sites.
 It is the eleventh largest public school district in Oklahoma.

 Dr. Stacey Butterfield was named Superintendent of Jenks Public Schools in 2013; she previously served as Assistant Superintendent, Deputy Superintendent, and in other roles in the district.

 The school district was established in 1907 and classes were initially held in a two-room building that was intended to be a cheese factory.
 The first graduating class had 4 students.

 Jenks Public Schools was a Malcolm Baldrige National Quality Award recipient in 2016.

 The Jenks football program has won 18 state championships, and its rivalry with Union High School has been named as one of the top high school football rivalries in the nation.

+Area

+The district, mostly in Tulsa County, includes most of Jenks and portions of Tulsa.
+It extends into Creek County.